newmanhw/python-autograder/README.md

 Add the test case file and solution file.
 Click Run.
 This should generate a file called *autograder.zip*.
 Upload this zip file to Gradescope.

+Currently this project only works for one program under test, with one driver program (can include other files).
+Will add unit testing capabilities options later.